Nootka Crisis: Aftermath

 The Nootka Conventions undermined the notion that a country could claim exclusive sovereignty without establishing settlements.
 It was not enough to claim territory by a grant of the Pope, or by "right of first discovery".
 Claims had to be backed up with some kind of actual occupation.
-This departure from symbolic acts of sovereignty towards physical acts of occupation spelled the end of the era of territorial claims for claims sake, providing that nations had to be physically present in order to claim a territory.
+This departure from symbolic acts of sovereignty towards physical acts of occupation spelled the end of the era of territorial claims without actual control, meaning that nations had to be physically present in order to claim a territory.

-For the British the outcome was viewed as a success, for it was interpreted that Spain had no rights of occupation North of San Francisco, Britain felt it had gained some sort of revenge on Spain for its involvement in the American war of independence, and the perceived victory also increased the prestige and popularity of Pitt.
+For the British, the outcome was viewed as a success, because it was interpreted that Spain had no rights of occupation north of San Francisco, Britain felt it had gained some sort of revenge on Spain for its involvement in the American War of Independence, and the perceived victory also increased the prestige and popularity of Pitt.
 In addition the successful mobilisation by the Royal Navy showed a measure of recovery from the American war.

 The British, however, did not meet the main goals they originally had sought.
-The northerwestern passage had proved to be non-existent and the French Revolutionary Wars delayed any attempt to establish a substantial colony on the northwestern coast of the Pacific, as Vancouver had initially envisaged.
+The Northwest Passage had proved to be non-existent and the French Revolutionary Wars delayed any attempt to establish a substantial colony on the northwestern coast of the Pacific, as Vancouver had initially envisaged.
 British merchants were still restricted from trading directly with Spanish America, and the final version of the agreement did not establish any boundaries.
 Nevertheless the region was opened up to British trade, and in the aftermath of the crisis she became the dominant power in the Pacific.
-British fur trade in the Pacific, specifically with the North West Company (NWC) increased to China and by the 1820's would become a qualified success.
-From 1797 the NWC had launched expeditions overland into the wilderness territories of the Rocky Mountains and Interior Plateau pushing through to the Strait of Georgia on the Pacific Coast expanding British North America Westward.
-In 1821 the North West Company was forced to merge into the Hudson's Bay Company, and it was through them that a settlement was established on Vancouver island in 1843, which would become a Crown Colony six years later.
+British fur trade in the Pacific, specifically with the North West Company (NWC) increased to China and by the 1820s would become a qualified success.
+From 1797, the NWC had launched expeditions overland into the wilderness territories of the Rocky Mountains and Interior Plateau pushing through to the Strait of Georgia on the Pacific Coast expanding British North America Westward.
+In 1821, the North West Company was forced to merge into the Hudson's Bay Company, and it was through them that a settlement was established on Vancouver island in 1843, which would become a Crown Colony six years later.